79 COLLEGE AVE WELCOME HOME

 Omega Mu, 1981

 Living in Chadbourne Hall the fall semester of my sophomore year and getting to know the crew on third floor Chad was an experience.
 The guys stuck together naturally, like their own small fraternity.
 I was glad to be part of it and introduce many of them to Fiji.
-Several of the guys became Fiji brothers: Buddy Cote, Bill Shaboski, Chip Chapman, Steve Farrar, Chris Skillma, and, yes, Ricky Bean from Rangeley, Maine.
+Several of the guys became Fiji brothers: Buddy Cote, Bill Shaboski, Chip Chapman, Steve Farrar, Chris Skillman, and, yes, Ricky Bean from Rangeley, Maine.

 Picture